 Beta Beta Beta (also known as TriBeta) is an honors society for students, particularly undergraduates, dedicated to improving the understanding and appreciation of biological study and extending boundaries of human knowledge through scientific research.

 Since its founding in 1922, more than 200,000 persons have been accepted into lifetime membership, and more than 670 chapters have been established throughout the United States and Puerto Rico.
-Biennial national conventions of student and faculty members began in that year and in 1930 the society journal, BIOS, began publication of student research, articles of interest in biologists and society news.
+Biennial national conventions of student and faculty members began in that year and in 1930 the society journal, BIOS, began publication of student research, articles of interest to biologists, and society news.

-The Rho Zeta Chapter was founded in 2009 and is the largest independent club on campus with more than 40 active members.
-Rho Zeta contributes each year in events like Mercy Day, the Red Cross Blood Drive, Sandwich Ministry, Girls in STEM, the annual conference and many more!
-Tribute Rho Zeta accepts members with majors in biology, public health, nutrition and nursing.
+The Rho Zeta Chapter was founded in 2007 and is the largest independent club on campus with more than 50 active members.
+The Rho Zeta Chapter participates each year in community outreach events such as Mercy Day and the Red Cross Blood Drive, and provides opportunities for students to attend research talks and networking events.

 Many of our members serve as mentors for STEM outreach programs, content tutors for science courses, and volunteer their time to participate in fundraisers and social events.
 In 2015, the Rho Zeta Chapter hosted the NE-1 District Convention which welcomed over 13 TriBeta chapters and 100 attendees to our campus from four different states.
 Several USJ alumnae have also won awards for excellence in research at District and National TriBeta Conventions since the Chapter’s inception.